Alliance2k2/alliance.irigenera-daily-reports/README.md

-# "This repository contains my daily reports for the PyPro-SCiDaS course..."
+# This repository contains my daily reports for the PyPro-SCiDaS course